ShipEngine/connect-website/reference/methods/schedule-pickup.md

     - name: shipments[].packages[].metadata
       type: object
-      description: Custom data about this package that was persisted by the ShipEngine Integration Platform.
+      description: Custom data about this package that was persisted by ShipEngine Connect.
 Must be JSON serializable.

     - name: shipments[].package
       type: object